ganeti/ganeti/man/gnt-instance.rst

 | **migrate** [-f] \--cleanup [\--submit] {*instance*}

 Migrate will move the instance to its secondary node without shutdown.
-As with failover, it only works for instances having the drbd disk template or an externally mirrored disk template type such as blockdev or rbd.
+As with failover, it works for instances having the drbd disk template or an externally mirrored disk template type such as sharedfile, blockdev, rbd or ext.

-If the instance's disk template is of type blockdev or rbd, then you can explicitly specify the target node (which can be any node) using the ``-n`` or ``--target-node`` option, or specify an iallocator plugin using the ``-I`` or ``--iallocator`` option.
+If the instance's disk template is of type sharedfile, blockdev, rbd or ext, then you can explicitly specify the target node (which can be any node) using the ``-n`` or ``--target-node`` option, or specify an iallocator plugin using the ``-I`` or ``--iallocator`` option.
 If you omit both, the default iallocator will be used to specify the target node.
 Alternatively, the default iallocator can be requested by specifying ``.`` as the name of the plugin.

+If the instance's disk template is of type drbd, the target node is automatically selected as the drbd's secondary node.
+Changing the secondary node is possible with a replace-disks operation.

-The migration command needs a perfectly healthy instance, as we rely on the dual-master capability of drbd8 and the disks of the instance are not allowed to be degraded.
+The migration command needs a perfectly healthy instance for drbd instances, as we rely on the dual-master capability of drbd8 and the disks of the instance are not allowed to be degraded.

 The ``--non-live`` and ``--migration-mode=non-live`` options will switch (for the hypervisors that support it) between a "fully live"